bnb-chain/BEPs/BEP7.md

 - Collectibles Assets
 - more ...

-Every token, is transferrable, tradable, mintable, burnable and most important, non-fungible.
+Every token is transferrable, tradable, mintable, burnable and most important, non-fungible.

 ## 7. License